Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 The College may administratively withdraw a student from classes, remove a student from residence halls, and/or require conditions for continued enrollment when one of the following transpires:

-• The student significantly disrupts the activities of the college community:
+• The student significantly disrupts the activities of the college community;

-• The student poses a direct risk to the health or safety of others; or
+• The student poses a direct risk to the health or safety of others or

 • The student demonstrates evidence of significant impairment such that they are unable to participate safely and successfully in the college's academic and/or residential life and cannot independently determine that a voluntary leave is needed.

-DOS’s determination regarding CIAW and the reasons supporting the decision are shared in written form with the student.
+The DOS’s determination regarding CIAW and the reasons supporting the decision are shared in written form with the student.
 The written determination includes the length of separation from the college and describes the conditions the student may seek to return.

-A student may appeal the CIAW determination in writing, and provide supporting documentation, within forty-eight (48) hours, the Vice President for Student Life, whose decision is the college's final decision.
+A student may appeal the CIAW determination in writing and provide supporting documentation within forty-eight (48) hours, the Vice President for Student Life, whose decision is the college's final decision.

 Campus Modes of Communication

-The two-official means of communication at Rhodes are campus mail and Rhodes email.
+The two official means of communication at Rhodes are campus mail and Rhodes email.
 All students, staff, and faculty have a personal Rhodes e-mail address, and students are expected to check this account regularly during the semester, breaks, and recesses.

 Official notices to individuals and the campus community are sent via e-mail; such correspondence is considered official.
 In addition to email, some official notices, communication, and information are sent via campus mail.
 For this reason, all students must maintain a P.O.
 Box in the mailroom in Burrow Hall.